 Any ‘to be or not to be’ facts we’re missing?
 Let us know in the comments below.

 Classic Film Performances of ‘To Be Or Not To Be’ Soliloquy

 As per the above facts, there have been over 50 film adaptations of Hamlet, featuring some of the world’s finest actors.
 Here we’ve picked out three of the all time classic performances of Shakespeare’s ‘To be or not to be’ soliloquy from the silver screen:

 Kenneth Brannagh (1996)

 David Tennant (2009)

 What do you think of these soliloquy interpretations?
-Anyone else who should have made the top five?
+Anyone else who should have made the top three?

 Please take a moment to review this content!